DRsabadash/Freshenator/README.md

 - *App is accessed from localhost:3000*
 - *used for electron development mode*
-- *browser window auto open is disabled, but can still be accessed through a browser manually*
+- *browser window auto open is disabled, but can still be accessed through a browser manually unless craco.config.js is overriding webpack*
+- *using craco.config breaks browser development for some reason*
 - *Hot reloading is enabled*
 - *closing the electron window automatically shuts down the client server*

+`npm run electron-dev-tools`

+- *does all of the above*
+- *makes default window size a little larger, installs Redux-devtools, auto opens Developer tools, and composes the store with '__REDUX_DEVTOOLS_EXTENSION_COMPOSE__'*

 ##### Electron build: